 Drift Ice Walking in Hokkaido Japan

-We’re about to go drift ice walking, a first for all of us and what will end up being one of the highlights of our time in Hokkaido Japan.
+Drift ice walking, is a first for all of us and will end up being one of the highlights of my time in Hokkaido Japan.
+There wasn’t a soul on the tour who didn’t love it.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.